Linux Virtual Delivery Agent

 Certificates must be signed by a trusted Certificate Authority (CA).

 A separate server certificate (including the key) is required for each Linux VDA server on which you want to configure SSL.
 A server certificate identifies a specific computer, so you must know the Fully Qualified Domain Name (FQDN) of each server.
-You can use a wildcard certificate for the whole domain instead.
-In this case, you must know at least the domain name.
+For convenience, consider using a wildcard certificate for the entire domain.

 A root certificate is also required for each Citrix Director client that communicates with the Linux VDA.
 Root certificates are available from the same CAs that issue the server certificates.